+Our Runway Data Sheet outlines how we normally operate.
 In order to maintain our operations in a safe manner, regular testing and calibration of our navigational aids is required.
-Where maintenance is planned we will keep these pages updates
+Where maintenance is planned we will keep these pages updated:

 - The Instrument Landing System & changes that affect arriving aircraft

-Calibration checks can require a number of approaches to Runway 23R by a small propeller aircraft.
-The aircraft will then break away to the south or north after each approach and orbit around for the next approach.
+Checks to ensure the accuracy/strength of the Instrument Landing System require a number of approaches to our runways by a small propeller aircraft.
+The aircraft then breaks away south or north after each approach and orbit around for the next approach.
 The approaches are planned for a window when the aircraft can make multiple approaches without having to wait for other arriving or departing traffic to clear the runway.
-This procedure has been formulated to reduce the need to circle at low level whilst waiting to make another approach, which could otherwise result in increase community disturbance.
-We do regret any disturbance caused and can assure you that our engineers will complete these checks and we will revert to our normal operations as soon as it is safe to do so.
+This procedure has been formulated to reduce the need to circle at low level whilst waiting to make another approach, which could otherwise result in increased community disturbance.

 If the Instrument Landing System is not available then aircraft use navigational guidance provided by alternative equipment, known as the VOR and DME.
 Approach and landings using the VOR and DME navigational equipment will mean that aircraft approaching to land on our runways will be displaced from their usual precise centre line.
 Aircraft landing using these different navigational aids must be configured to land earlier in their approach.
 This means that with the flaps extended and under carriage deployed earlier, aircraft may also be noisier than usual.